Cargill CEO takes on additional role of executive chairman

-CHICAGO (Reuters) - Cargill Inc’s [CARG.UL] chief executive officer will take on the additional job of executive chairman in the latest shift among senior management at the commodity trading house.
+CHICAGO, Sept 10 (Reuters) - Cargill Inc’s chief executive officer will take on the additional job of executive chairman in the latest shift among senior management at the commodity trading house.

 CEO David MacLennan, 56, will replace Gregory Page, 64, as executive chairman of the company’s board, Cargill said in a statement on Thursday.
 Page, who preceded MacLennan as CEO, will remain on the board as an executive director.